YouTube – F-18 Hornet

 Over of the 600 F-18 Hornet aircraft of all types have been produced to date.

-That's Stig Anderson with his F-18 Hornet from Skymaster Jet.
+That’s Stig Anderson with his RC F-18 Hornet from Skymaster Jet.
 Its wingspan is 67 in. and length is 90 in.
 It needs a jet turbine engine producing from 25 to 35 lbs. of thrust

-The Freewing F-18 Hornet has a wingspan of 38 in. and is 55 in. long.
-Included is a 3748 - 1850 kV motor turning a 70 mm fan unit, retracts, flaps, nav lights, drop tanks, missiles and nav lights.
+The Freewing RC F-18 Hornet has a wingspan of 38 in. and is 55 in. long.
+Included is a 3748 – 1850 kV motor turning a 70 mm fan unit, retracts, flaps, nav lights, drop tanks, missiles and nav lights.
 Weight is about 6 3/4 lbs.

 FMS has an RC F-18 Hornet with a wingspan of 34 1/2 in. and a length of 46 3/4 in.
 It features flaps and retracts with a 2860 – 1850 kV motor turning a 70 mm EDF.
 It weighs around 74 oz.